Carldeboer/UGER_tools/README.md

 `newGEArrayJob` simply sets up a new batch file to run an array job.

+`csj` watches the status of the jobs submitted from the current directory, refreshing every 2 seconds (using qstat)

 # Installation
 Simply `git clone <thisURL>` to download and then you can create a shortcut (link) to your bin: `ln -s <pathToEachScriptFile> <pathToYourBin>`

 You can also either copy or move them to your bin.
-Only the files `newGEArrayJob`, `newGEHead`, and `submitlog` are needed.
+Only the files `newGEArrayJob`, `newGEHead`, `csj`, `checkSubbedJobs`, and `submitlog` are needed.

 Your bin is `~/bin/.`.

 Submitlog uses python3 and you may need to install some of the scripts dependencies, including [argparse](https://pypi.python.org/pypi/argparse).
 On the cluster, you must install all packages locally (i.e. using the `python3 setup.py install `**`--user`**).
 You then would also need to include this install location in PYTHONPATH (i.e. put `export PYTHONPATH=$HOME/.local/lib` in your `~/.my.bashrc` file and re-login.

+On the Broad cluster, you can simply type `use Python-3.4` to enable python3 and run submitlog.
+Note that at present this overrides the previous usage of other python versions.
+To circumvent this, I installed python 3 locally and so python is python 2.7, while python3 is python 3.3.

 ## Dedicated resources